simeulinuxkaliaiwr/aro/CONTRIBUTING.md

 ## Style

-Match the code around you: C11, tabs, lines kept near 80 columns, and short lowercase comments that say why rather than what.
+Match the code around you: C11, tabs, lines kept near 80 columns.
+Comments are one line, short and lowercase, and say why rather than what.
 Names carry their module's prefix (`aro_`, `ly_`, `q_`, and so on).

 Commit messages are one short line saying what changed, like `Add drag+drop in overview`.
 One logical change per commit.